 Here’s a summary of those four pesky hypersensitivity reactions you will definitely be asked questions on at some point.

 Sometimes, the best way to remember things is to boil them down to as few words as possible.
-I think you can summarize each hypersensitivity reaction in a one or two words:
+For the hypersensitivity reactions, here’s what that might look like:

 Type I – allergy

 Type I hypersensitivity is the mechanism underlying the classic allergic response.
 It’s also called “immediate” hypersensitivity, which makes sense to any allergy sufferer (as soon as you start petting the cat, you start sneezing).
 It’s caused by an antigen (from an allergen, like cat dander) binding to IgE antibodies that are bound to the surface of mast cells.
 The antigen bridges the IgE antibodies, triggering release of nasty mediators (like histamine) from the mast cell.
 The end result: vessels dilate, smooth muscle contracts, and inflammation comes in and makes itself at home.

 Type II hypersensitivity is also called “antibody-mediated” hypersensitivity.
 Which is kind of misleading, because it’s not the only type of hypersensitivity reaction that involves antibodies.
 Oh well.
 In this type of hypersensitivity antibodies bind to antigens on a cell surface (any cell surface).
 Macrophages come in and eat up the cells (they think the Fc fragments of antibodies are yummy).
 Complement gets activated, inflammation comes in (harming tissue) and cells end up dying.
 Examples of this type of hypersensitivity include: autoimmune hemolytic anemia, pemphigus vulgaris, Goodpasture syndrome, myasthenia gravis, and Graves disease.